iankorf/MCB185-2023/unit9_unfinished_tales/README.md

 ## Object-Oriented Programming ##

 We used objects at various times during the course, but didn't make our own classes and objects.
-It's not necessary, but the syntactic sugars is nice for your users.
+It's not necessary, but the syntactic sugar is nice for your users.
 The Python way is a little ugly, but worth discussing... some day.